Unconventional (Tight Oil/Gas) Development

 What are the most optimum well completion and fracture design?

-We have extensive experience in unconventional shale within continental USA (Antrim Shale in Michigan, and Eagle ford Shale in Texas) to help you with your strategy.
+We have extensive experience in unconventional shale within continental USA (Antrim Shale in Michigan, and Eagleford Shale in Texas) to help you identify / evaluate unconventional plays/acreage and develop exploitation strategy.

-We have an auditable approach and sound methodology to ensure success.
-As soon as you acquire acreage, we can help with our 5-Step, play de-risking approach that guarantees high productivity and consistent results:
+We have an auditable approach and a sound methodology to ensure success.
+Before acquisition as well as after acquiring acreage, we can help you with our 5-Step, play de-risking approach that guarantees high productivity and consistent results:

 We help you develop big 'Big-Rules' for your unconventional oil or gas play